SANE 2024 - Speech and Audio in the Northeast

 Directions

-The workshop will be hosted at Google, in Cambridge MA.
+The workshop was hosted at Google, in Cambridge MA.
 Google Cambridge is located at 325 Main St, right above the Kendall/MIT station on the T (i.e., subway) Red Line.

 Organizing Committee